-DURING HIS STAY IN AMERICA IN 1912, ‘Abdu’l-Bahá addressed many timely issues including governance, peace, gender equality, and the role of religion.
-Yet one underreported subject that he spoke about often was children, and this in a country still struggling with things such as child labor.
+DURING HIS STAY in America 1912, ‘Abdu’l-Bahá addressed governance, peace, gender equality, and the role of religion.
+Yet one underreported subject that he spoke about often was children, and this in a country still struggling with child labor.

 ‘Abdu’l-Bahá was an advocate for the youngest members of society.
 When speaking to the International Peace Forum in New York on May 12, ‘Abdu’l-Bahá shed light on an often neglected consequence of war.
 “Consider what is happening in Tripoli,” he said, “children, made fatherless; fathers, lamenting the death of their sons; mothers, bewailing the loss of dear ones.”

-‘Abdu’l-Bahá also set aside a considerable amount of time to be with children themselves.
-Whether listening to them sing, commenting on their work in classrooms, or writing age-appropriate prayers for them, he treated them with great respect and care.
-When dealing with children, much of what ‘Abdu’l-Bahá did came with a lesson.
+‘Abdu’l-Bahá had four daughters of his own, and attended many children’s gatherings in America.
+Whether listening to them sing, commenting on their work in classrooms, or writing age-appropriate prayers for them, he treated them with respect.

 On April 19, ‘Abdu’l-Bahá was heading to the Bowery Mission in New York when a group of boys saw him and his Persian entourage and began to throw sticks at them.
-One of his hosts, Mrs. Kinney, explained to the boys that he was a holy man who was off to see the poor.
+One of his hosts, Mrs. Kinney, explained to the boys that he was a “holy man” going to see the poor.
 The boys decided that they wanted to join him, but instead, Mrs. Kinney gave them her home address and told them to visit.

-When they arrived, ‘Abdu’l-Bahá stood at the door and greeted each boy individually.
-The Reverend Howard Colby Ives tells the story of what happened next: “Among the last to enter the room was a colored lad of about thirteen years.
+When they arrived, ‘Abdu’l-Bahá stood at the door and greeted each boy personally.
+The Reverend Howard Colby Ives explains: “Among the last to enter the room was a colored lad of about thirteen years.
 He was quite dark and, being the only boy of his race among them, he evidently feared that he might not be welcome.”

-‘Abdul-Bahá even said things people perhaps didn’t want to hear.
-“Every child is potentially the light of the world,” he commented, then added, “and at the same time its darkness.”
-The question of moral education, for ‘Abdul-Bahá, was of primary importance.
+“Every child is potentially the light of the world,” ‘Abdu’l-Bahá would argue, “and at the same time its darkness.”

 “Training in morals and good conduct is far more important than book learning,” he said.
 “The child who conducts himself well, even though he be ignorant, is of benefit to others, while an ill-natured, ill-behaved child is corrupted and harmful to others, even though he be learned.”
 Of course, he commented, instilling both moral education and book learning in children would be preferable.